IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 Risk Factors for Intrauterine Growth Restriction

-Let’s explore the risk factors for IUGR involving the mom, the baby, and the uterus and placenta:3
+Let’s explore the risk factors for IUGR involving the mother, the uterus and placenta, and the fetus:3

 Mother